 - Increased inclusive mobility;

 - Well designed and managed spaces and places for people;

 - Improved integration of networks;

 - Supportive land use and spatial planning;

 - Reduced road danger;

 - Less crime and fear of crime;

-- More supportive site planning and engineering standards; and
+- More supportive site planning and engineering standards; and,

 - A culture of walking.

-As identified in the Pedestrian Mobility Plan, the Westdale neighbouhood includes several pedestrian activity generators such as McMaster University, schools and churches which indicate a need to enhance the overall walking environment in the study area.
-Moreover, the Plan has identified a need for improving safety for pedestrians at signalized intersections based on historical collision patterns.
+As identified in the Pedestrian Mobility Plan, the Ainslie Wood neighbourhood contains several pedestrian activity generators such as McMaster University, schools and churches which indicate a need for improving the overall walking environment in the study areas.
+Moreover, the Plan has identified a need for improving safety for pedestrians at signalized intersection based on historical collision patterns.

-A design toolbox was included in the Pedestrian Mobility Plan to provide guidance on pedestrian infrastructure designs while adhering to provincial and city legislative context (Ontario Traffic Manual, Official Plans, etc.).
-As such the concept of a walkable city will be addressed in the Westdale Traffic Management Study.
+A design toolbox was included in the Pedestrian Mobility Plan to provide guidance on pedestrian infrastructure designs while adhering to the Provincial and City's legislative context (Ontario Traffic Manual, Official Plans, etc).
+As such, the concept of a walkable city will be reflected in many of the recommendations established as part of the Ainslie Wood Traffic Management Study.